gromnitsky/dereferrer/README.md

 [here](http://gromnitsky.users.sourceforge.net/js/chrome/).

-Save the file, then open Chrome's extensions page (`Alt-F` `Tools->Extensions`) and drag & drop the file into the page.
+Save the file, then open Chrome's extensions page (`Alt-F` `More tools->Extensions`) and drag & drop the file into the page.

 ## Build requirements:

-* jsontool & make-commonjs-depend in global mode.
-* GNU m4
+	npm -g i json browserify

-* xxd utility.
+* xxd utility
-* GNU make.
+* GNU make

 ## Compilation

 To compile, run

-    $ make depend
-    $ make compile
+    $ make

 To make a .crx file, you'll need a private RSA key named `private.pem` in the same directory where Makefile is.
 For testing purposes, generate